-The VQE Server (VQE-S) software is hosted on a Cisco CDE110 appliance running a standard Linux operating system.
-The Cisco CDE110 comes with the required software pre-installed: VQE-S, VQE-S Application Monitoring Tool, Linux, Apache web server, and other software.
+The VQE-S software is hosted on a Cisco CDE appliance running a standard Linux operating system.
+The Cisco CDE comes with the required software preinstalled: VQE-S, VQE-S AMT, Linux, Apache web server, and other software.

-VQE-S is responsible for the following functions:
+The VQE-S is responsible for the following functions:

-- Creating a channel configuration database using the channel configuration information sent by the VQE Channel Provisioning Tool - Maintaining per-channel and per-component state information - Handling Unicast Retransmission by caching RTP data streams for channels and sending repair packets to the requesting VQE Clients on the set-top boxes - Handling Rapid Channel Change by caching RTP data streams as well as PAT, PMT, ECM, PCR, and sequence information and sending RCC unicast bursts to requesting VQE Clients when a channel change occurs - Load balancing VQE-S services across the Cisco CDE110 Ethernet or bond interfaces - Providing detailed statistics on IPTV delivery down to the set-top box VQE Client level - Monitoring the health of VQE-S application processes
+- Creating a channel configuration database using the channel configuration information sent by the VCPT - Maintaining per-channel and per-component state information - Handling Unicast Retransmission by caching RTP data streams for channels and sending repair packets to the requesting VQE-Cs on the STBs - Handling RCC by caching RTP data streams as well as PAT, PMT, ECM, PCR, and sequence information and sending RCC unicast bursts to requesting VQE-Cs when a channel change occurs - Load balancing VQE-S services across the Cisco CDE Ethernet or bond interfaces - Providing detailed statistics on IPTV delivery down to the STB VQE-C level - Monitoring the health of VQE-S application processes

-Like a regular IP host, VQE-S joins multicast groups using Internet Group Management Protocol (IGMP).
-VQE-S maintains a dedicated buffer for each channel.
-VQE-S receives the multicast stream for each channel from upstream, caching a few seconds of the most recently received program content from each.
-VQE-S can use the same cache of video to service both Unicast Retransmission requests and Rapid Channel Change requests.
+Like a regular IP host, the VQE-S joins multicast groups using Internet Group Management Protocol (IGMP).
+The VQE-S maintains a dedicated buffer for each channel.
+The VQE-S receives the multicast stream for each channel from upstream, caching a few seconds of the most recently received program content from each.
+The VQE-S can use the same cache of video to service both Unicast Retransmission requests and RCC requests.

-For Unicast Retransmission, when a VQE Client requests retransmission of missing packets, VQE-S locates them in its cache and, if found, delivers them to the set-top box through an associated RTP retransmission stream.
-See Table H-3 in Appendix H, "VQE Server Performance and Scaling Limits" for information on the VQE server inbound repair request limits.
+For Unicast Retransmission, when a VQE-C requests retransmission of missing packets, the VQE-S locates them in its cache and, if found, delivers them to the STB through an associated RTP retransmission stream.
+See Table H-4 on page H-2 in Appendix H, "VQE Server Performance and Scaling Limits" for information on the VQE-S inbound repair request limits.

-A number of factors affect how many errors a single VQE server can repair for a single VQE Client.
-These factors include the distribution of errors, the bandwidth of the channel, and the size of the jitter buffer in the set-top box.
+Several factors affect how many errors a single VQE-S can repair for a single VQE-C. These factors include the distribution of errors, the bandwidth of the channel, and the size of the jitter buffer in the STB.
 The VQE-S software includes global and per-client policers to provide sensible rate limits for the traffic associated with Unicast Retransmission.

-For Rapid Channel Change, the VQE Server uses much the same infrastructure as Unicast Retransmission with some major additions.
-VQE-S can use the same cache of video data for both Unicast Retransmission and Rapid Channel Change.
-Instead of requesting repair of a specific packet, the VQE Client sends VQE-S an RTCP message requesting a unicast burst of IPTV packets for a new channel.
+For RCC, the VQE-S uses much the same infrastructure as Unicast Retransmission with some major additions.
+The VQE-S can use the same cache of video data for both Unicast Retransmission and RCC.
+Instead of requesting repair of a specific packet, the VQE-C sends the VQE-S an RTCP message requesting a unicast burst of IPTV packets for a new channel.

-In addition, VQE-S uses its MPEG Parser component to choose the start point of the RCC burst for the new channel.
+In addition, the VQE-S uses its MPEG Parser component to choose the start point of the RCC burst for the new channel.
 To properly form the RCC burst, the MPEG Parser examines the video data for several pieces of crucial information, caches the information, and provides it to other VQE-S components upon receipt of an RCC request.
-Before play-out can begin, the VQE Client must receive this information (for example, PAT, PMT, and PCR) to properly display the video.
+Before play-out can begin, the VQE-C must receive this information (for example, PAT, PMT, and PCR) to properly display the video.
 This additional data is sent out of band of the RCC burst and is used to prime the MPEG decoder on the client side.